- Why are human bodies donated to The Texas A&M University College of Medicine?

 A.In most instances there is a time lapse of about two to four years between the arrival of the body at the College of Medicine and completion of the study.

 Q.What if my death occurs away from home?

 A.An identification card, stating that the bequest has been made, is provided by the Department of Neuroscience and Experimental Therapeutics.
 This card should be carried by you at all times.
 Please note that possible mileage charges may apply if death occurs outside a 200-mile radius of College Station.

 Q.What happens if I wish for the College of Medicine to return ashes but they cannot find me?

 A.The College of Medicine will try its best to locate you.
 It is critical for you to keep your contact information up to date with us.
 Should we not be able to contact you, the ashes will be stored for an additional 12 months then scattered or buried.

 Q.What happens when your studies are concluded?

 A.The remains will be cremated.
 If requested in writing by the donor at the time the Bequest is received or by the closest next of kin at the time of Donation, the Department of Neuroscience and Experimental Therapeutics will return the ashes to the surviving relatives for final disposition.
 There is a modest charge of $100.00 for this service.
-When we have completed our studies the family will be notified in writing via certified mail; when we have received the money order made payable to Texas A&M Health Science Center College of Medicine the ashes will be returned to family via certified mail.
+When we have completed our studies the family will be notified in writing via certified mail; when we have received the money order made payable to Texas A&M University College of Medicine the ashes will be returned to family via certified mail.
 If the ashes are returned to the family, the expense for the burial of the ashes is that of the surviving relatives.
 If no such written request is made, the ashes will be buried or scattered in a local Bryan/College Station cemetery at the expense of the Department.

 For further information, please contact: